-On territories where it grows, Basswood managed to become one of the most common types of trees in nature, which was helped by the ability of this tree to very easily hybridize, both naturally and in cultivation.
-Scientists believe that the official count of over 30 species of Tilia tree is a conservative number since new hybrids can form and start spreading fairly easily with each passing decade.
+On territories where it grows, Basswood managed to become one of the most common types of trees in nature, which was helped by this tree's ability to hybridize very easily, both naturally and in cultivation.
+Scientists believe that the official count of over 30 Tilia tree species is a conservative number since new hybrids can form and start spreading fairly easily with each passing decade.

 In almost all of its types, Basswood is a large deciduous tree that can easily reach an impressive size of between 20 to 40 meters (65 to 130 ft) in height, and develop oblique-cordate leaves that can grow in sizes between 6 to 20 centimeters across.
 Its flowers are known to develop in anidentical way for both male and female parts, making this three family hermaphroditic.

 If the conditions are right, Tilia/Basswood treescan live exceptionally long, with theoldest surviving trees being claimed to be around 2000 years old.